 Regulations for Minors

 A departmental minor consists of four, five, or six courses in a department.
 An interdepartmental minor consists of five courses, with none of the five being in the student’s major department and no more than three of the five being in a single department.
-By faculty action, all minors are available to all students in the University, with the following exceptions: chemical engineering majors are not eligible for the chemical and biological studies minor or the chemistry minor, and the biomedical engineering minor is open only to students in the College of Engineering.
+By faculty action, all minors are available to all students in the University, with the following exceptions: chemical engineering majors are not eligible for the chemistry minor, and the biomedical engineering minor is open only to students in the College of Engineering.

 The following Stipulations Pertain to a Minor: